Acute Respiratory Distress Syndrome (ARDS)

 Optional Species | Mice, Rats, Others |

-Through our cutting-edge initiatives in ARDS research, we can offer animal models and other services to support your pharmacokinetics analysis and drug safety evaluation.
+We take pride in implementing state of the art approaches in ARDS research which allows us to provide animal models and other types of services needed for pharmacokinetics and drug safety evaluation analysis.
 If you are interested in our services, please feel free to contact us for more details and quotation information of related services.

 - Bos, Lieuwe D J, and Lorraine B Ware "Acute respiratory distress syndrome: causes, pathophysiology, and phenotypes."
 Lancet 400.10358 (2022): 1145–1156.